 This next part is only a photo tutorial of the recipe steps.
 If you’re looking for the full recipe measurements and instructions, scroll down to Recipe Details.

-Step 2 – Turn off the mixture, add Cool Whip to the bowl, and use a spatula to scrape the sides of the bowl very well.
+Step 2 – Turn off the mixer, add Cool Whip to the bowl, and use a spatula to scrape the sides of the bowl very well.
 You want to make sure you loosen all the cream cheese and collect any wayward dry ingredients.

 Step 3 – Mix on high until the dip becomes creamy and turns a rich chocolate color.
 Scrape around the sides of the bowl a final time to make sure everything is mixed and combined.